DistributedWeb/dwebstore/README.md

 ```

 #### `store.default(opts)`
-Create a new default ddatabase, which is used for bootstrapping the creation of subsequent hypercores.
+Create a new default ddatabase, which is used for bootstrapping the creation of subsequent dDatabases.
 Options match those in `get`.

 #### `store.get(opts)`
 Create a new ddatabase.
 Options can be one of the following: